hellosteadman/plodo/README.md

 region: lon1 # The DigitalOcean region to create droplets and snapshots
 ssh_keys:
-    12345678: /path/to/keyfile # The ID of an sSH key stored within DigitalOcean, and the local path to the key file
+    12345678: /path/to/keyfile # The ID of an SSH key stored within DigitalOcean, and the local path to the key file

 ansible:
     playbook: ./ansible/production.yaml # The Ansible playbook to run